devennn/devennn.github.io/_posts/2020-05-10-predicting-unknown-words-word2vec.md

 results[similarity_score.index(max(similarity_score))]
 ```

 That's it!
 Below is the full implementation.
-The unknown word and its sentence is passed to the arguments.
+The unknown word and its sentence are passed to the arguments.
 ```python
 def count_words(words):
   d = {}